netbench/GPCNET/README.md

 of GPCNeT, however, for detailed investigations.

-For network_load_test, the intensity of congestors can be lessened by reducing the number of processes per node or modifying the message sizes of congestors.
+For network_load_test, the intensity of congestors can be lessened by reducing the number of processes per NIC or modifying the message sizes of congestors.

 Tuning of message sizes and loop counts is done with the defs at the beginning of